Cognitive Neuroscience Graduate Program

-Kavčić-Moura Professor of Cognitive and Brain Science, Head of the Department of Psychology, Professor of Psychology and the Center for the Neural Basis of Cognition, and Professor of Machine Learning (Courtesy)
+Kavčić-Moura Professor of Cognitive and Brain Science, Head of the Department of Psychology, Professor of Psychology and the Neuroscience Institute, and Professor of Machine Learning (Courtesy)

 Using tools drawn from machine learning, computer vision, computer graphics, cognitive science and neuroimaging we are exploring how high-level structures within biological vision systems arise given minimal conditions, as well as how such models can help us to better understand the processes that underlie vision.

-Associate Professor of Psychology and the Center for the Neural Basis of Cognition
+Associate Professor of Psychology and the Neuroscience Institute

 My lab studies how the architecture of cortical and subcortical circuits gives rise to the algorithms of decision-making and learning.
 We apply this understanding in the context of health neuroscience and artificial intelligence.